French cuisine: Specialties by season

 French cuisine varies according to the season.
 In summer, salads and fruit dishes are popular because they are refreshing and produce is inexpensive and abundant.
 Greengrocers prefer to sell their fruits and vegetables at lower prices if needed, rather than see them rot in the heat.
 At the end of summer, mushrooms become plentiful and appear in stews throughout France.
 The hunting season begins in September and runs through February.
 Game of all kinds is eaten, often in elaborate dishes that celebrate the success of the hunt.
 Shellfish are at their peak when winter turns to spring, and oysters appear in restaurants in large quantities.

-With the advent of deep-freeze and the air-conditioned hypermarché, these seasonal variations are less marked than hitherto, but they are still observed, in some cases due to legal restrictions.
+With the advent of deep-freeze and the air-conditioned hypermarché, these seasonal variations are less marked than before, but they are still observed, in some cases due to legal restrictions.
 Crayfish, for example, have a short season and it is illegal to catch them out of season.
 Moreover, they do not freeze well.

 Foods and ingredients

 French regional cuisines use locally grown vegetables, such as pomme de terre (potato), blé (wheat), haricots verts (a type of French green bean), carotte (carrot), poireau (leek), navet (turnip), aubergine (eggplant), courgette (zucchini), and échalotte (shallot).

 French regional cuisines use locally grown fungi, such as truffe (truffle), champignon de Paris (button mushroom), chanterelle ou girolle (chanterelle), pleurote (en huître) (oyster mushrooms), and cèpes (porcini).

 Common fruits include oranges, tomatoes, tangerines, peaches, apricots, apples, pears, plums, cherries, strawberries, raspberries, redcurrants, blackberries, grapes, grapefruit, and blackcurrants.

 Varieties of meat consumed include poulet (chicken), pigeon (squab), canard (duck), oie (goose, the source of foie gras), bœuf (beef), veau (veal), porc (pork), agneau (lamb), mouton (mutton), caille (quail), cheval (horse), grenouille (frog), and escargot (snails).
 Commonly consumed fish and seafood include cod, canned sardines, fresh sardines, canned tuna, fresh tuna, salmon, trout, mussels, herring, oysters, shrimp and calamari.

 Eggs often eaten as: omelettes, hard-boiled with mayonnaise, scrambled plain, scrambled haute cuisine preparation, œuf à la coque.

-Herbs and seasonings vary by region, and include fleur de sel, herbes de Provence, tarragon, rosemary, marjoram, lavender, thyme, fennel, and sage.
+Herbs and seasonings vary by region, and include fleur de sel, herbes de Provence, olive, tarragon, rosemary, marjoram, lavender, thyme, fennel, and sage.

 Fresh fruit and vegetables, as well as fish and meat, can be purchased either from supermarkets or specialty shops.
 Street markets are held on certain days in most localities; some towns have a more permanent covered market enclosing food shops, especially meat and fish retailers.
 These have better shelter than the periodic street markets.